MichielNoback/vakomschrijvingen_bioinformatica/thema-11AD/appdesign.md

 This course deals with some more advanced Java (OO) design aspects.

 **Assessment**
 This course is assessed through a practical assessment scheduled in the examination weeks.
-It includes three programming assignments covering these aspects:
+It includes several programming assignments covering these aspects:
 - JUnit testing
 - Refactoring to OO design principles
 - Implementing a design pattern